Supporting History teaching and research in UK universities: a toolkit

 The British Academy’s SHAPE Observatory provides further content, including data on the economic contribution of SHAPE and disciplinary guides to selected subjects.

-d).
+e).
 Other reports

-e).
+f).
 Commentaries from the Royal Historical Society, and other learned societies

 The RHS has incorporated some of the research listed above in its own recent commentaries on the civic value of History, the place of History at Higher Education, and the importance of universities for local communities and students unable to live away from home.
 These commentaries include: